libusb/libusb/_README.txt

 	INCLUDES=..\libusb;$(DDK_INC_PATH)
 	TARGETLIBS=..\libusb\libusb-1.0.lib
 	SOURCES=your_app.c

+    The stdint.h file is located in the additional_includes\ directory.

   - Note that if you plan to use libCMT instead of MSVCRT (USE_LIBCMT=1 instead of USE_MSVCRT=1), you will need to recompile libusb to use libCMT.
 This can